Dedicated & Professional

 What happens at your consultation ?

-The good news is that it’s all done in the comfort of your own home or stable yard, in your own time and at your own pace.
-No need to reorganise your schedule for numerous visits, because all our work together is done online by phone, Zoom or video.
+The good news is that it can all be done in the comfort of your own home or stable yard, in your own time and at your own pace.
+No need to reorganise your schedule for numerous visits, because all our work together can be done online by phone, Zoom or video.
 This has the added advantage that your dog or your horse won’t be unsettled by the arrival of an unfamiliar person, on top of what’s already troubling them.
 (If you specifically prefer a home or yard visit, we can discuss this of course.)

 The first step is usually a phone conversation, where I’ll ask you to tell me about the behaviour problem you are having.
 I will give you some immediate advice, and I will tell you how I can help further.

 Also included: a PayPal link or my invoice (according to your preference) so that you can pay your deposit to secure your consultation place in my clinic.

 I will ask your vet for a copy of your horse or dog’s medical history; it is always important to consider possible medical factors in cases of unwanted behaviour.

 Sometimes I will ask you to send me videos of the areas in your home and garden, or the places where you walk (dogs), or your yard and fields (horses).

 For specific cases we may arrange for me to visit you at your home or yard, or to meet somewhere so that I can observe your horse or dog’s behaviour.

 I will conduct my full assessment and I will develop a tailored action plan and follow up programme for you and your dog or horse, using my kind and effective methods based on validated psychological principles.
 I will not ask you to do anything with your animal that you are not comfortable with.

 Your action plan may include some or all of: